spysr/ai_flight_qa/README.md

 📜 License

-This project is licensed under GO-MMT
+This project is licensed under M

 💬 Need Help?